 We’ve carefully selected these breast cancer nonprofits because they’re actively working to educate, inspire, and support people living with breast cancer and their loved ones.
 Nominate a notable nonprofit by emailing us at firstname.lastname@example.org.

 The stats about breast cancer are sobering.
-The Centers for Disease Control and Prevention (CDC) states that breast cancer is the most common cancer in women.
+The Centers for Disease Control and Prevention (CDC) states that breast cancer is the cancer in women.
 Every two minutes, a woman in the United States is diagnosed with breast cancer, according to the National Breast Cancer Foundation.
 And about every 13 minutes, a woman dies from the disease.

 But there’s hope.